lunardao/dao/README.md

 ### Portfolio/ Investment Club

 By default all the assets are pooled in the DAO main treasury.
 The new members joining are part of the same portfolio and exposed to the past investments.
 The Squad members can decide to set up any further guilds or sub-DAOs (just like in the syndicate design).
-Every Squad member can RageQuit at any time and transfer their $VOX (shares) value to $VOX-loot.
+Every Squad member can RageQuit at any time and transfer their VOX (shares) value to VOX-loot.
 RageQuited members can re-join during the next raising event.

 **Summary**

-* Portfolio was the the initial fund management setup.
 * Permissionless but time & max cap limited entry.
 * At any point members can exit with their funds partly or fully.
 * The Squad can decide if, how and when to do next rasing events.
-* A bonding curve to the price of $VOX (shares) for every next raising event to balance investment dilution must be considered.
+* A bonding curve to the price of VOX (shares) for every next raising event to balance investment dilution must be considered.
 * Every member can add more funds during the next fundraising event.
 * All Squad members share a RageQuitable portfolio together, equal to the size of their tribute.
 * The Squad can decide to open separated guilds.